Call for Papers: Durham 2022

 - Remember to register.
 If your paper is accepted for presentation, you still have to register for the conference.
 After you have registered, your paper is formally accepted for presentation.

 How to present a paper at The Durham Conference

 By September 1st you should submit your paper in full text.
 Most papers tend to be 10–15 pages.
 All full text papers will be circulated to all registered participants a week ahead of the conference.

 When presenting your paper, please leave approximately half the session’s allotted time to discussion.
 In other words, you will not have the time to read all of your paper in full length.
 An oral presentation of important points made in your paper normally works better.

 There are projectors available in all conference rooms.

 Only Plenary Sessions will be chaired.
 For the Track Sessions and Seminar Sessions, presenters in the same session are encouraged to chair each other’s papers.

-To propose a paper, please complete our online form by 1st July.
+To propose a paper, please complete our online form by 31st May.
 All paper proposals will be reviewed and we’ll let you know the status of your proposal ASAP.
-If you have any questions please email the Conference Team: Dr Knut Tveitereid (Academic Coordinator) at Knut.Tveitereid@mf.no (please note: this email address has changed) or Professor Pete Ward (Conference Founder and Host) at email@example.com or Dr Gretchen Schoon-Tanis (Conference Coordinator) at firstname.lastname@example.org.
+If you have any questions please email the Conference Team: Dr Knut Tveitereid (Academic Coordinator) at Knut.Tveitereid@mf.no or Professor Pete Ward (Conference Founder and Host) at email@example.com or Dr Gretchen Schoon Tanis (Conference Coordinator) at firstname.lastname@example.org.